HighlanderLab/ymeiborg_hornet_gd/README.md

 # ymeiborg_hornet_gd

-This repository contains the code used to model gene drives in haplo-diploid social insects for the preprint "The suppressive potential of a gene drive in populations of invasive social wasps is limited" (Meiborg 2022).
+This repository contains the code used to model gene drives in haplo-diploid social insects for the preprint "The suppressive potential of a gene drive in populations of invasive social wasps is limited" (Meiborg, 2022).
 The code was run in R 4.0.0 and AlphaSimR 1.0.4.

 First, make sure R and the required packages are installed.
 Then, to load the model function, source the model_function.R file and make sure the AltphaSimR.R file is in the same folder.